- How to Calculate Income Tax on Salary with Example FY 2023-24

 Income Tax on Fixed Deposit Interest Income

 Fixed deposits are considered the most secure avenue for investing your hard-earned money in India.
 But like every other good thing, it also comes with a price.
-You need to disclose the earning while filing your income tax return, which also has tax implications.
-Let’s decode the returns on Fixed Deposits, their taxation impact, and how to save taxes.
+You need to disclose the earnings while filing your income tax return, which also has tax implications.
+Let’s decode the returns on fixed deposits, their taxation impact, and how to save taxes.

 What is a Fixed Deposit?